vipular/vipular.github.io/index.md

 ## <span style="color: Green">Opportunities</span>

+- Looking for an Android Developer to join our group for building audio applications.
 - I am looking for students/post-docs with computational music or Physics background to join my group.

 ## <span style="color: green">Research</span>